 Contingency Theory

-Theory of Disruptive Innovations (Clayton M. Christensen)
+Theory of Disruptive Innovation (Clayton M. Christensen)

 Complexity Matrix